-Please note that the vast majority of health plans submit cases to Maximus via immediate, electronic means (i.e., the QIC Appeals Portal).
-However, on the rare occasion that a Plan submits a case file to Maximus via mail, the Centers for Medicare & Medicaid Services (CMS) will allow the addition of a 5-calendar day mailing window beyond the standard 30/44 day timeframe permitted for standard service reconsiderations.
+The regulations do not provide any additional time for submission.
+Also, Maximus does not require the Medicare Health Plan to use overnight delivery for these cases, and the vast majority of health plans submit cases to Maximus via immediate, electronic means (i.e., the QIC Appeals Portal).
+Because of this, effective January 1, 2025, the Centers for Medicare & Medicaid Services (CMS) will no longer be allowing the addition of a 5-calendar day mailing window beyond the standard 30/44 day timeframe permitted for standard service reconsiderations.